 Whether you pop your head in for 5 minutes to get an overall update on the progress of a campaign, or you hold a meeting yourself with a team during the initial planning stages so you have essential information from the get-go.

-As a marketing director it’s now important that you have access to updated information on each campaign your company is working on as it is your responsibility to create reports.
+As a marketing director it’s now important that you have access to updated information on each campaign your company is working on as it is your responsibility to create great marketing reports.